saranya866/PhishSheild/README.md

 ## ⚠️ Disclaimer

-PhishShield is built **exclusively for security awareness training and education**.
-All phishing examples are simulated and fictional.
-Do not use this tool or its content for any malicious purpose.
+Built for Security Awareness Training.
+Not for malicious use.

 ---

 <div align="center">
   <strong>🛡️ PhishShield // THE FALSE BOTTOM</strong><br>
-  <em>AI-Powered Cybersecurity Education · Built with ❤️ for a safer internet</em>
+  <em>AI-Powered Cybersecurity Education · Crafted with ❤️ by TEAM CLICK-BAIT-ER (Don't take the bait)
 </div>